apache/drill/_docs/configure-drill/078-configuring-web-ui-and-rest-api-security.md

 * security.admin.users
   Set the value of this option to a comma-separated list of user names who you want to give administrator privileges, such as changing system options.
 * security.admin.user_groups
-  Set the value of this option to a comma-separated list of administrators.
+  Set the value of this option to a comma-separated list of administrator groups.

-Any user for whom you have configured Drill user authentication, but not set up as a Web Console administrator, has only user privileges to access the Web Console and REST API client applications.
+Any user who is a member of any group listed in security.admin.user.groups is a Drill cluster administrator.
+Any user for whom you have configured Drill user authentication, but not set up as a Drill cluster administrator, has only user privileges to access the Web Console and REST API client applications.

 ## Web Console and REST API Privileges